- Must have driver to and from all oral and IV sedation appointments appointment.

 Please alert the office to any allergies or sensitivities that you might have to antibiotics.
 You will be prescribed an antibiotic if our doctor determines it to be necessary.
 Take as directed until gone.
 It is advisable not to take these medications on an empty stomach, as nausea may result.
 For women taking birth control pills, be advised that antibiotics may interfere with their effectiveness.

-If you elect to use one of the following oral sedatives you must have a ride to and from the office.
+If you elect to use one of the following oral sedatives you MUST have a ride to and from the office.
 Please bring your remaining tablets with you.
-Remember, we encourage you to eat prior to your surgery.
+Remember, only a light meal, no carbohydrates prior to surgery.

 - Ativan (Lorazepam)